thomasahle/noisy-bayesian-optimization/README.md

 # Installation

-You need to `pip install numpy scipy scikit-optimize gpytorch torch`.
+You need to `pip install numpy scipy scikit-optimize gpytorch torch matplotlib`.
 To run the chess tuner you also need `pip install chess`.
 You can then `git clone git@github.com:thomasahle/noisy-bayesian-optimization.git` and run `python noisy-bayesian-optimization/chess/chess_tuner.py` directly.